briancline/sysfm-specs/README.md

 Much of the countless days and hours spent compiling thrift, fb303, and scribe on Enterprise Linux 6 were severely reduced and much hair was saved by the SPEC files provided by Silas Sewell at https://github.com/silas/rpms.
-The quasi-official SPEC provided within the Thrift distribution itself proved very quickly to be entirely unreliable as it is an antique.
-Silas' were far less outdated and far more operable, provided a great base set of working SPECs, saving numerous additional days and hours of time and a bit of hair from being pulled out angrily.

 Should you find yourself wishing and praying for any particular package on any enterprise linux distribution, you might check his repo first.